MacareuxDigital/concretecms-backup-shell/README.md

-# concreteCMS backup shell libraries
+# Concrete CMS backup shell libraries

-This is simple shell script to back up your concreteCMS 7.x & concreteCMS Version 8 site.
+This is simple shell script to back up your Concrete CMS 7.x & Concrete CMS Version 8 site.
 Since you're using GitHub, I assume you know what you're doing.
 This is the script that runs on your server.

 ## MIT LICENSE and NO GUARANTEE